Bhalalaronak/15_days_internship_at_Akash_Technolab/README.md

  2. perform deletion operation in php both softdeletion and hard deletion.
  3. learn to fetching data from database
  4. redirection on pages

+Day - 10
+ 1. Learning a update query and embed into theme.
+ 2. Perform update operations on table